How to Nail the NCT: An Expert’s Advice

 A key step in the preparation process is to book a service: “We recommend that you get your car serviced before you go in as emissions are a big part of the NCT,” says Eddie.

 Many of us have to take time off work and family commitments to bring a car to the NCT test.
 This makes it all the more important to try to pass first time.
 BestDrive by Continental offers a free pre-NCT check for customers, who can book online and visit their nearest branch.
 There, qualified mechanics will review the car and give a list of any work they recommend you undertake before the NCT.
-With a current fail rate of more than 50%, it’s worth taking the extra time to make sure your car’s in tip-top condition.
+With a current fail rate of more than 50%, it’s worth taking the extra time to make sure your car is in tip-top condition.

 Some car owners prefer to have everything taken care of in one visit, so that they can minimise the disruption to their schedule.
 “For those people we have a separate package called First Time Pass which includes a service, headlight alignment and a guarantee that if you fail, we’ll pay for your retest,” Eddie points out.
 “It gives people peace of mind.”